Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Selmer group of an elliptic curve

-\begin{remark} The definition of the twisted Kurihara numbers depends on the choice of the primive roots $\eta_\ell$ for the prime divisors $\ell$ of $n$.
+\begin{remark} The definition of the twisted Kurihara numbers depends on the choice of the primitive roots $\eta_\ell$ for the prime divisors $\ell$ of $n$.
 However, the $p$-adic valuation of $\delta_{n,\chi}$ is independent of this choice. \end{remark}

 \begin{remark} Note that for $n=1$, the Birch formula in \cite[(I.8.6)]{MTT} relates the twisted Kurihara number with the twisted special $L$-value:

 where $\tau(\chi)$ is the Gauss sum of $\chi$. \end{remark}